DigitalHumanitiesCraft/PatrimoniumEditorFercan/README.md

 The Fercan project is supported by the Austrian Science Fund (FWF) through grants P 29274-G25 and P 34422 G. It aims to explore Celtic divine names in the Roman provinces of Germania Inferior and Germania Superior, with a focus on understanding cultural interactions and religious dynamics during the Roman period.
 The research examines how local Celtic traditions were integrated into Roman practices, using epigraphic evidence to trace changes and continuities in religious expression.

-## Customisation of the Patrimonium editor

-The primary aim of customising the Patrimonium Editor is to enhance its ability to support the specific needs of the Fercan project.

 ## Patrimonium Editor

 The Patrimonium Editor is an integrated suite of web applications tailored for academic and research use, focusing on the encoding, management and analysis of epigraphic and historical textual sources.
 Prior to customisation, it included an XML editor for accurate text encoding, text conversion tools that adhere to the Leiden Conventions, and data management capabilities for handling information about places, people, and thematic categories relevant to historical texts.
 It is designed to support a wide range of epigraphic documentation needs and is suitable for a variety of academic and research environments.